About the Doctor

 DR. JAY DILIBERTO

-Dr. Jay Diliberto is a Board Certified Gastroenterologist with 26 years of experience in the treatment of hemorrhoids and is affiliated with Hoag Memorial Hospital Presbyterian, Starpoint Surgery Center and Prime Surgery Center of Newport Beach.
+Dr. Jay Diliberto is a Board Certified Gastroenterologist with 29 years of experience in the treatment of hemorrhoids and is affiliated with Hoag Memorial Hospital Presbyterian, Starpoint Surgery Center and Prime Surgery Center of Newport Beach.
 Dr. Diliberto received his medical degree from the University of Massachusetts, studied Internal Medicine at Cedars-Sinai Medical Center, and Gastroenterology at UCLA.
 He works and resides in Huntington Beach, CA.

-Dr. Diliberto has had a special interest in the treatment of hemorrhoids since training under the supervision of experts while at UCLA.
+Dr. Diliberto has had a special interest in the treatment & removal of hemorrhoids since training under the supervision of experts while at UCLA.
 With over 5,000 patient experiences, he has become a leading expert in the area and welcomes all new patients.

 HEMORRHOIDS